If you’re looking for a new cranberry side dish then you’re going to love this cranberry apple bake recipe!

 I really do read all of your comments about my recipes and that’s why I went back to the kitchen and tried to cut back the sugar in this cranberry side dish recipe.

-When I tried this recipe with less sugar, I tried a new apple called the Cosmic Crunch, and it was delicious.
-You should start seeing this new apple variety in your stores any day now!
+When I tried this recipe with less sugar, I tried a new apple called the Cosmic Crisp, and it was delicious.

 Other Thanksgiving Recipe Ideas

 And for Trevor?
-He’s a teenaged boy.
+He’s a teenage boy.
 He’ll eat anything and everything. 🙂

 From My Heart